buaazp/uq/README.md

 ### Client API

-Uq supported many client APIs like memcached, redis and http RESTful api.
-Choose the protocol you are most familiar.
+Uq supports many client APIs like memcached, redis and http RESTful api.
+Choose the protocol you are most familiar with.

 #### memcached api

 Uq is designed to be an alternative to [memcacheQ](http://memcachedb.org/memcacheq/).
-And the author of mcq [@stvchu](http://stvchu.github.io/) provides so many advises for designing uq.
-Thanks a lot to him for his help.
+And the author of mcq [@stvchu](http://stvchu.github.io/) provides a lot of advice for designing uq.
+Thank him a lot for his help.

 Start uq with mc protocol and connect uq with telnet: